corda/corda-docs-portal/content/en/platform/digital-currencies/defining/activating-token-definitions.md

 	  figcaption="Token definition activation submitted' Message"
    >}}

-   The token definition activation flow begins and its progress can be checked in the pull-out flow tracker on the right-hand side of the screen:
+   The **Activate Token Definition** flow begins and its progress can be checked in the pull-out flow tracker on the right-hand side of the screen:

    {{<
       figure